top of page

 6. Larkin R. Hooper --Larkin Hooper was born in January, 1824 and married Julia Emmaline Bateman (b.
 August, 1829) of Houston Co.
 TN.
 According to the 1880 Houston Co.
 TN census, both Larkin’s and Emmaline’s parents were from North Carolina, while Larkin was born in TN.
 However, the 1900 Census lists Larkin's parents as being born in Kentucky while agreeing that Larkin was born in TN.
 (Larkin may have thought this because he knew that his grandfather, James, had lived his final years in KY.
 However it is documented that James was residing in SC in the years prior to the Revolutionary War [1775-1783] till about 1802, the period during which Larkin's father, John, was born).
 Larkin was a farmer and a Confederate soldier in the Civil War (Private Co "I"., 50th Infantry).
 According to one published source, Larkin was from Humphreys Co., TN.
 His wife Julia Emmeline Bateman was born in Humphreys Co. so they probably met there.
 According to Adrian Bateman, brother of the late George Bateman, who was the Houston County historian, Larkin Hooper was killed in a buggy accident at age 76 when a horse pulling his buggy tried to cut into a building, hit the building, knocking Larkin out of the buggy and causing his death.
 The tombstones for L. R. Hooper and J. E. (Bateman) Hooper are in Erin, TN. at the old home place of James Morton Bateman, previously owned by the Hoopers, sold to them by Julia's father, John Bateman.
 The tombstones read: L. R. HOOPER/ Born Jan.
 5, 1824/ Died Oct.25, 1900...and...J.
 E. HOOPER/ Born Aug.
 20, 1829/Died...

 7. John Hooper - The likely father of Larkin Hooper was born in 1779 in South Carolina and died in Humpheys Co.
 TN about 1869.
 John Hooper appears on the 1850 census in Humphreys, TN, aged 71 years old and born in South Carolina, husband of 55 year old Mary.
 Children listed on the 1850 census are: Zadoc, George and Clark.
 (John’s brother, 81 year old Bailey Hooper is next door.)
 By 1850, 26 year old Larkin had married and moved to Houston Co.
 TN.
 However at age 16, he appears to match the male age 15-19 in the 1840 census and the male age 5-9 in the 1830 Humphreys Co.
 TN census for John Hooper.
 (No other son of John and Mary Hooper is known to be born between 1817 and 1828.)
 In the 1860 census John Hooper appears as an 81 year old widower living alone.
-(Some researchers add a middle initial B to John's name, however the designation "John B. Hooper" appears to have come from the listing of a private in the Confederate Tennessee militia during the Civil War who is this is unlikely to be our John Hooper who was over 80 years old at the outbreak of the Civil War.)
+(Some researchers add a middle initial B to John's name, however the designation "John B. Hooper" appears to have come from the listing of a private in the Confederate Tennessee militia during the Civil War who is unlikely to be our John Hooper who was over 80 years old at the outbreak of the Civil War.)

 The first name of John Hooper's wife was Mary (ca.1794-after 1850), but her surname is unknown.
-According to the 1830 and 1840 TN census, Mary may have been born around 1790, but in the 1850 census she is stated to be age 45 (b.1795) and born in North Carolina.
+According to the 1830 and 1840 Tennessee census, Mary may have been born around 1790, but in the 1850 census she is stated to be age 45 (b.1795) and born in North Carolina.
 (Larkin's 1880 census states that both parents were born in North Carolina but in 1900 he states they were born in Kentucky.
-The 1880 census for James & Mary Hooper's son, William, states that his parents were both born in South Carolina but his 1900 census states his father was born in North Carolina and his mother in Kentucky.
+The 1880 census for John & Mary Hooper's son, William, states that his parents were both born in South Carolina but his 1900 census states his father was born in North Carolina and his mother in Kentucky.
 The 1880 census for their son, James Hooper, states that his parents were both born in Tennessee, but his 1900 census states they were both from South Carolina.
 In both the 1850 & 1860 census John Hooper states he was born in South Carolina, which seems to be correct.
 It is probably best to accept Mary's statement in the 1850 census that she was born in North Carolina.
 Given the ages of their children the couple likely married around 1812 either in Kentucky or North Carolina, although a Tennessee marriage cannot be ruled out if Mary's parents had moved with her to Tennessee by that time.
 (No marriage record has been found.)
 The known children of John and Mary Hooper are: William (b.1813), James F. (b.1817), Zadoc (b.1815), Bridget (b.ca 1821), Larkin R. (b.1824), Richard Clark (1828-1862), and George Whitefield (b.1833-1910).

 I haven't found any records which detail John's early life prior to 1820, however several census records agree that he was born in South Carolina ca. 1779.
 (John and several of his siblings were probably born around Hooper's Creek in Spartanburg where their father, James, is documented as residing around the beginning of the American Revolution).
 Around 1802, James and most of his extended family moved to Union County, and bordering Henderson Co., Kentucky.
 John's older brother, Bailey, appears on tax records in Jefferson County, Kentucky in 1800-1802 (his father-in-law, Samuel Parker, is mentioned in a 1802 land deal there as well, before he moved to Humphreys Co.
 TN).
 By 1804, Bailey and his wife, Frances Parker, and their children had moved to Humphreys Co.
-TN (Deed Indexes 1810–1907 on Familysearch) and in 1807 Bailey appears in tax records in nearby Dickson Co.
+TN (Deed Indexes 1810–1907 on FamilySearch) and in 1807 Bailey appears in tax records in nearby Dickson Co.
 TN.
 By 1820, Bailey and his family had settled in Humphreys Co.
 TN where he resided until his death in 1854.
 (The 1810 Kentucky census shows a John Hooper with wife and children in Henderson Co., KY, where John's parents and brothers also had residence.
 However, this John Hooper's household shows one male and female age 16-25 as well as one male and female 0-10 years old.
 As we have no record of any of John's children born before 1813, and John is at least 31 in 1810, we must rule this out as our John and Mary.)

 On the 1820 census, John Hooper and his family appear next door to his older brother, Bailey, in Humphreys Co.
 TN.
 (John's brother, Enoch, moves from Kentucky to Perry Co., TN before 1830.)
 Census records consistently state that John's first child, William, was born ca. 1813/14 in Tennessee while his second son, Zadoc, was born in Kentucky in 1815/16.
 Their third child, James, states on 4 out of 5 censuses that he was born in Tennessee in 1817.
 This suggests that John had moved to Tennessee by 1813/14 and was likely staying briefly in Kentucky, perhaps near his parents, around 1815/16 when Zadoc was born, then returned to Tennessee by 1817.
 Since John's wife, Mary, was probably from North Carolina, the evidence would suggest that either she and John married ca. 1812/13 in North Carolina, just before leaving for Tennessee, or else Mary's family moved to Tennessee by 1812/13, where the couple met and married.
 The 1820 Humphreys Co., TN census shows John Hooper and his wife and children with a female age 45 or older living in their household.
 Since John's father, James, died in 1815 and his widow, Elizabeth, lived until 1822, there is a strong possibility that the older female in John's household in 1820 is his widowed mother.
 The census shows Samuel Parker, the father of Bailey's wife, Frances Parker, living next door to Bailey and John Hooper in the 1820 census and in 1840 we see the widow, Julia Parker (Bateman--the grandmother of Larkin's future wife, Julia Emmaline Bateman), and her children living next door to Bailey and Frances, after Samuel's passing.
 Given this arrangement, it is tempting to postulate that Julia Parker is Frances Parker's sister and Samuel's daughter.
 (DNA matches tend to support this supposition.)
 The parents of Julia Emmaline Bateman, John and Juliet Bateman, also appear on the Humphreys Co.
 TN census in 1830 and 1840, which may explain how and where Julia Bateman met Larkin Hooper before they married and moved to Stewart Co. by 1850.